-Stock standard solutions, used to produce working standards, may contain individual target compounds or mixtures of target compounds.
+Stock standard solutions used to produce working standards may contain individual target compounds or mixtures of target compounds.

-7.2.2 Working standards

-7.2.2.1 Surrogate standard spiking solution - Prepare a surrogate standard spiking solution in DCM or other suitable solvent that contains appropriate surrogates for the target compound.
-A concentration of $25 \,\mu\text{g/mL}$ is recommended for each surrogate.
+- 7.2.2 Working standards - 7.2.2.1 Surrogate standard spiking solution Prepare a surrogate standard spiking solution in DCM or other suitable solvent that contains appropriate surrogates for the target compounds.
+A concentration of $25 \ \mu g/mL$ is recommended for each surrogate.
 Surrogate standards are added to all samples and calibration solutions.

-Note: Table 4 provides a list of surrogates used during laboratory studies testing this protocol, based on surrogates typically used for semivolatile organic compounds (SVOC) analyses.
-Alternative surrogates might be more representative of the analyte targeted in this method, and may be used instead of or in addition to those listed in Table 4, Section 17, provided the surrogates meet the criteria in Table 7.
-Section 17.
+Note: Table 4, Section 17 provides a list of surrogates used during laboratory studies testing this protocol, based on surrogates typically used for semi-volatile organic compounds (SVOC) analyses.
+Alternative surrogates might be more representative of the analytes targeted in this method and may be used instead of or in addition to those listed in Table 4, provided the surrogates meet the criteria in Table 7, Section 17.

-- 7.2.2.2 Matrix spiking solution This solution is prepared in DCM and should contain the target analyte. - 7.2.2.3 Instrument performance check solution Prepare a solution of DFTPP in DCM such that a 1-μL injection will contain 50 ng or less of DFTPP.
+- 7.2.2.2 Matrix spiking solution This solution is prepared in DCM and should contain all target analytes. - 7.2.2.3 Instrument performance check solution Prepare a solution of DFTPP in DCM such that a 1-μL injection will contain 50 ng or less of DFTPP.
 The DFTPP may also be included in the calibration standards at this level. - 7.2.2.4 Initial and continuing calibration solutions - 7.2.2.4.1 Prepare calibration standards in DCM at a minimum of five concentration levels.
-Each calibration standard should contain VX, associated surrogates, and internal standard.
+Each calibration standard should contain each target compound of interest, associated surrogate, and internal standard.

-Note 1: All samples analyzed must be injected at the same volume (e.g., 1.0 or $2.0 \mu L$) as the calibration standards.
+Note 1: All samples analyzed must be injected at the same volume (e.g., $1.0 \text{ or } 2.0 \mu \text{L}$ ) as the calibration standard.

 Note 2: The concentrations listed in Table 8, Section 17, provide an example calibration range used during laboratory evaluation of this protocol.
-The low calibration standard is set at the expected QL (determined in Section 9.8).
+For most analytes, the low calibration standard is set at the expected QL (determined in Section 9.8).
 The remaining calibration standards should be prepared at concentrations that meet the specifications in Section 10.3.4.

-- 7.2.2.4.2 The CCV standard is prepared in DCM at or near the midpoint of the calibration curve. - 7.2.2.5 Internal standard solution An internal standard solution can be prepared by dissolving 100 mg of phenanthrene-d10 in 100 mL of DCM, resulting in a concentration of 1.0 mg/mL.
+- 7.2.2.4.2 The CCV standard is prepared in DCM at or near the midpoint of the calibration curve. - 7.2.2.5 Internal standard solution An internal standard solution can be prepared by dissolving 100 mg of each of the following compounds in 100 mL of DCM: 1,4-dichlorobenzene-d4 and naphthalene-d8, resulting in a concentration of 1.0 mg/mL of each internal standard solution.
 A sufficient portion of this solution will be added to each sample extract just prior to analysis by GC/MS to result in a concentration of 0.5 ng/μL (for both full-scan quadrupole and TOF mass spectrometers).
-Alternatively, internal standard solutions can be purchased from commercial sources (e.g., Supelco part numbers 861238 or 48710-U, or equivalent, [Supelco[®], Sigma-Aldrich.
-St. Louis, MO]).

-7.2.3 Storage of standard solutions
+Alternatively, internal standard solutions can be purchased from commercial sources (e.g., Supelco part number 861238 or equivalent). - 7.2.3 Storage of standard solutions - 7.2.3.1 Store unopened ampules of stock standard solutions at $\leq 6$ °C. If no manufacturer's expiration date is provided, unopened ampuled standard solutions may be retained and used for up to six months after the preparation date (Reference 16.11).
+Store opened stock standard solutions at $\leq 6$ °C in PTFE-lined screw-cap amber bottles.